axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/button/README.md

 # AXA Button

-Buttons provide a clickable element, which can be used in forms, or anywhere else where simple, standard call-to-action functionality is needed.
+Buttons provide a clickable element, which can be used in forms, or anywhere else where simple, standard call-to-action functionality is needed also provide link functionality.
 They may display text, icons, or both.
 Buttons can be styled via several properties to change their look-and-feel.
-If you need a link with button styling, use [axa-button-link](https://github.com/axa-ch-webhub-cloud/pattern-library/blob/develop/src/components/10-atoms/button-link/README.md) instead.

 ## Properties

-### Variant
+### variant

 | Attribute                           | Details                            |
 | ----------------------------------- | ---------------------------------- |